 A video CMS, such as Panopto, enables your reps to search every word spoken and shown within your videos, so they can jump to the exact moment when a relevant topic comes up inside the video.
 It makes it possible to stream a video just like you would on YouTube, without tying up network bandwidth downloading the entire file first.
 And most importantly, a video CMS works with your existing user authentication solution to keep all of your sensitive training content secure.

-Related Reading: The Secret To Building Your Own Business Training Library
+Related Reading: The Secret To Building Your Own Video Training Library

 3. Ensure sales reps can access everything from their mobile devices.